platypii/ParaDrone/README.md

 BASEline ParaDrone aims to automate the flight of any parachute or paraglider.

 The system consists of:
- - Hardware to pull left and right toggles.
+ - Hardware to pull left and right toggles
- - Electronics for remote control and autopilot control.
+ - Electronics for remote control and autopilot control
  - Autopilot software

 The flight operations manual, including instructions for building your own, is available at: https://paradr.one/

 In this repository:
- - [autopilot/](autopilot) autopilot software for arduino
+ - [autopilot/](autopilot) autopilot source code for arduino
  - [hardware/](hardware) 3d printing cad files
- - [remotecontrol/](remotecontrol) remote control software for arduino using LoRa
+ - [remotecontrol/](remotecontrol) remote control source code for arduino using LoRa
  - [simulator/](simulator) a web-based path planning simulator

 ![ParaDrone simulator](/website/html/img/sim.jpg)